-To comply with British Standard BS9990 regulations dry risers should have a visual inspection every 6 months, and a full wet test annually.
+Dry risers are required to have a visual inspection every 6 months, and full wet test annually in order to comply with BS9990 regulations.
 It is important to undertake dry riser testing, as these inspections ensure all component parts are not damaged in anyway, and are therefore in full working order.

 If you’re concerned about possible damage from conducting a wet test, Abbot Fire Group can undertake a dry test first to ascertain the integrity of the system.
 Obviously if this test highlights any problem areas, these can be rectified prior to undertaking the wet test.

 British Standards BS9990 also has strict recommendations for the signage requirements for dry risers.
 As you would expect, we can supply these important industry recognised signs for your dry riser too.

 Regular dry riser testing, servicing and maintenance will ensure your dry riser complies with industry regulations.